New EnglandFarm Guide

 Vermont peaches and nectarines are a smaller, more delicate target than Vermont apples.
 Start with orchard notes and keep farm stand fruit in the route.

 Because routes can be scenic but spread out, choose a region first and use stone fruit notes to build the rest of the drive.
+A cooler helps if you are pairing fruit picking with a longer Vermont loop.

 Benson, VT